 Training days explained

-Run consistently: Do your long runs at a comfortable pace – do not run at your goal marathon pace as this will cause too much regular stress on your body leading to fatigue and possible injury.
+Run consistently: Do your long runs at a comfortable pace – do not run at your goal marathon pace as this will cause too much regular stress on your body, leading to fatigue and increaing your risk of injury.

 Run home: On the long runs, use your experience as a runner to determine how you are feeling.
 If you feel fresh and have a good amount of energy, having run at a comfortable pace, you can slightly increase your pace and rhythm to cover the last of the distance.
 Keep in mind that consistency is more important than speed on your long runs.